MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ### Emergency call enablement and configuration

-You must define emergency calling policies for Direct Routing users by using the emergency call routing policy to define emergency numbers and their associated routing destination.
+You must define emergency calling policies for Direct Routing users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination.
 (Note that registered emergency locations are not supported for Direct Routing users.)

-You can assign a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to a Teams Direct Routing user account, a network site, or both.
+You can assign an emergency call routing policy  to a Teams Direct Routing user account, a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located as follows:

 - If an emergency call routing policy is associated with the site, then the site policy is used to configure emergency calling.